shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

 ## Recommendations?
 - Invest more on renewable (solar and wind) energy to generate electricity and avoid generation from sources that are expensive.
 - Avoid relying solely on imports during peak hours.
-- Improving plant performance to reduce system stress.
+- Improve plant performance to reduce system stress.